chaolinzhanglab/DeltaSplice/README.md

-## DeltaSplice
-Code for the paper "Reference-informed prediction of alternative splicing and splicing-altering mutations from sequences".
+## DeltaSplice - A neural network model to predict splice site usage and splicing-altering mutations

 ### Installation